pekahero/brackets_check/README.md

 # brackets_check
-Program for running one function.
+Program is one function and main function to use it.
 Function checks if brackets in string match correctly.